 - A giant platter of traditional Bavarian food

 The Hofkapelle is an amazing venue – small and intimate – that will make you feel as though you’ve stepped back in time.
 In fact, Mozart himself once played at the Hofkapelle.
-The interior of the chapel is exquisitely decorated and you’ll enjoy marveling at the colorful frescos while listening to the orchestra perform.
+The interior of the chapel is exquisitely decorated.
+You’ll enjoy marveling at the colorful frescos while listening to the orchestra perform.

 Immersing yourself in the sights and sounds of the 17th and 18th centuries makes for one of the most memorable evenings out in Munich.
 The performance is lively and is suitable for classical music lovers and those that are new to the genre.